retz8/PRISMS-cafeteria/README.md

 ### 1. Open your project folder in VS Code

 ### 2. Open dev branch and fetch updated code.
-Check update on dev branch regularly
+Check update on dev branch regularly.

     git switch dev
     git pull origin dev

-### 3. Open your own branch or your task branch
+### 3. Open your own branch or your task branch.
+You can merge dev branch to keep your local updated

     git switch <your first name>
+    git merge dev
     git switch <your task name>
+    git merge dev

 ### 4. Update code on your own branch or your task branch